derlangeblonde/priobaer/README.md

-# Prio Solver
+# Priobär
-*Prio Solver is a web-based application that calculates optimal assignments of participants to courses based on their stated priorities.*
+*Priobär is a web-based application that calculates optimal assignments of participants to courses based on their stated priorities.*

 ![How it looks](assets/demo.gif)